 General Course Information

 Course Code NURSING 7011 Course Leadership & Management in Nursing Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Online, 1 hour x 6 sessions.
-Face to Face weekly compulsory sessions for international students as per ESOS compliance Available for Study Abroad and Exchange N Restrictions Master of Nursing Science Course Description This course will explore contemporary issues related to leadership and management necessary for a registered nurse.
+Face to Face weekly compulsory sessions for international students as per ESOS compliance Available for Study Abroad and Exchange N Restrictions Available to MNSc students only Course Description This course will explore contemporary issues related to leadership and management necessary for a registered nurse.
 All nurses have leadership and to some extent management responsibilities.

 Topics will include characteristics of effective leadership and decision making, the health care workforce, changing dynamic of policy and practices in Australian health care, quality and safety in health care.

 Course Coordinator: Dr Morgan SmithCourse Coordinator: Dr Morgan Smith

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes